 NSAIDs and Prescription Medicine

-My doctor diagnosed me with knee arthritis and prescribed Meloxicam.
-I have to admit I was secretly happy it did nothing for me.
+I’ve taken powerful painkillers and muscle relaxants.
+I have to admit I was secretly happy they did nothing for me.
 I dislike prescription medicines because they usually give me adverse side effects.
 The opportunity to find natural remedies made me happy.
-And I found a ton of them.
+And I discovered a ton of them.

 Natural Remedies that Have Helped Me

-Four things have helped me ease the pain.
+Natural treatments, support garments, and one outpatient medical procedure have helped me ease the pain.
 Now, I have to tell you I am the person who will go to the store and purchase a bunch of remedies if I believe they will help.
 I bought Aspercreme, Icy Hot, Arnica, and hemp lotion, but nothing worked.
-What did work is an ointment of Frankincense (Boswellia) and Myrrh.
+What did work was an ointment of Frankincense (Boswellia) and Myrrh.
 Because they are anti-inflammatory, they ease nerve pain.
+I find they help with mild pain.

-Second, I use turmeric supplements.
-I definitely feel the pain in my heel spurs when I miss or forget to take turmeric.
+I feel the pain in my heel spurs when I miss or forget to take turmeric.
 Turmeric’s yellow color is due to curcumin, which is anti-inflammatory.
-However, you should not take turmeric with other blood-thinning medications such as aspirin, Plavix, or warfarin because it may increase bleeding.
+However, you should not take turmeric with other blood-thinning medications such as aspirin, Plavix, or Warfarin because it may increase bleeding.
 Besides taking turmeric, a heel insert and foot roller massager have helped with the heel spurs.

-Third, exercising helps and I include physical therapy in this category.
+Exercising helps with pain and I include physical therapy in this category.
 Physical therapists have taught me how to exercise and stretch painful muscles.
 It may seem counterintuitive to move a joint and muscle that hurt.
 But unlike exercising a sprained or broken bone, exercising and stretching will help with pain and stiffness.
 Physical movement helps lubricate your joints.
 It also strengthens muscles, and stretching improves your range of motion and maintains flexibility.
-You should focus on low-impact exercises like walking, cycling, or swimming.
+You can also perform low-impact exercises like walking, cycling, or swimming.

-A study published in Wiley Online Library noted walking could ease the pain for those with knee osteoarthritis.
-Out of 1212 participants, knee pain was reduced for those who walked for exercise.
+A study published in Wiley Online Library noted that walking could ease the pain of those with knee osteoarthritis.
+Out of 1212 participants, knee pain improved for those who walked for exercise.
 The research encouraged walking as an exercise for people with knee OA.

 Support Devices

-Besides the above, I also wear supportive devices, such as a knee brace.
+Besides the above, I wear supportive devices like a knee brace.

 Manage High Blood Sugar